Bogdan-Branzaniuc/Tundorul/README.md

 ## Manual Testing
 * all the features were manualy tested by me during development and by me, friends and family after development
-* I waited for all the time intervals for 5 times consecutively and checked the application's logs on heroku, everything was running smoothly.

 ## Database Testing
 * The web app was developed with a Django default database